prisma/docs/CONTRIBUTING.md

 # Contributing to Prisma Documentation

-Thank you for looking to contribute to our docs!
+Thank you for wanting to contribute to our docs!
 If you come across some documentation on [prisma.io/docs](https://www.prisma.io/docs) that you feel is missing or incorrect, please open an issue or submit a pull request.

 ## New contributor guide